All Parenting Topics

 P

-Parent: My 12-year-old wants Instagram, but I'm worried about online predators and cyberbullying.
-What should I do?
+Parent: My 12-year-old wants a social media account, but I'm worried about privacy and online safety.
+How can I prepare them?

 HumanUp AI

-HumanUp AI: It's completely understandable to feel concerned about these risks.
-One idea to consider is having an open dialogue with your child about the potential challenges and setting up privacy settings together to ensure a safer online experience.
+HumanUp AI: It's completely normal to feel concerned.
+One idea to consider is to start by having open conversations about online boundaries and privacy.
+Encourage your child to think critically about what they share and guide them through setting up privacy settings together.

 Frequently Asked Questions

-What age is appropriate for starting social media?
+What age is appropriate for a child to start using social media?

-How can I monitor my child's social media use without invading their privacy?
+Should I monitor my child's social media activity?

 Applying These Frameworks in Real Life